ZeeCoder/deployer-v4-concept/README.md

 goals:
+- Familiar, but comprehensive API
 - no globals
 - reusable tasks
+- code "discoverability"
-    -
+- multiple server prototypes?

+todo:
+- collect all the current issues and features, which the new implementation should also support

+issues to solve:
+- server name / stage problem

+    instead, let's introduce server groups and server stages as different things

+- default server, default stage, default group on deployment